Characterising slopes for hyperbolic knots and Whitehead doubles: Introduction

 \begin{definition} A slope $p/q \in \mathbb{Q}$ is \emph{characterising} for a knot $K \subset \mathbb{S}^3$ if for any knot $K' \subset \mathbb{S}^3$, the existence of an orientation-preserving homeomorphism $\mathbb{S}^3_K(p/q) \cong \mathbb{S}^3_{K'}(p/q)$ implies that $K=K'$. \end{definition}

 Every slope is characterising for the unknot, $U$ \cite{kmos}, as well as for the trefoils, $\pm T = \pm 3_1$, and the figure eight knot, $S = 4_1$ \cite{os}.
-Recently, it was shown that at least all the non-integer slopes are characterising for the next twist knots, $\pm R = \pm 5_2$ \cite{bs}; however, little is known about characterising slopes for the Stevedore knot, $6_1$.
+Recently, it was shown that at least all the non-integer slopes are characterising for the next twist knots, $\pm R = \pm 5_2$ \cite{bs}; however, little is known about characterising slopes for the stevedore knot, $6_1$.
 There are also examples of knots with non-characterising slopes, such as the hyperbolic knot $8_6$ (for which all integers are non-characterising) \cite{bm}.
-However, Lackenby \cite{lackenby} proved that every knot has infinitely many characterising slopes in the interval $[-1,1]$, and Sorya \cite{sorya} recently extended this to the following result.
+However, Lackenby proved that every knot $K$ has infinitely many characterising slopes in the interval $[-1,1]$; moreover, when $K$ is hyperbolic, there exists a constant $C(K)$ for which every slope $p/q$ with $|q|\geq C(K)$ is characterising for $K$ \cite{lackenby}.
+Sorya recently proved that $C(K)$ exists for any knot $K$ \cite{sorya}.